VirtusLab/git-machete/docs/source/cli/config.rst

 ``machete.squashMergeDetection``:
     Controls the algorithm used to detect squash merges.
 Possible values are:
     * ``none``: No squash merge/rebase detection.
     * ``simple``: Compares the tree state of the merge commit with the tree state of the upstream branch.
-This detects squash merges/rebases as long as there was not any commit on the upstream branch since the last common commit.
+This detects squash merges/rebases as long as there was no commit on the upstream branch since the last common commit.
     * ``exact``: Compares the patch that would be applied by the merge commit with the commits that occurred on the upstream branch since the last common commit.
 This detects squash merges/rebases even if there were commits on the upstream branch since the last common commit.
-However, it might have a performance impact as it requires listing all the commits in the upstream.
+However, it might have a performance impact as it requires computing patches for commits in the upstream.

 **Environment variables:**